skoolkid/skoolkit/sphinx/source/html-templates.rst

   $ skool2html.py -r Template:asm$

+.. versionchanged:: 8.4
+   Added the ``length`` attribute to entry objects.

 .. versionchanged:: 8.1
    Added the ``fmt`` parameter to the format specifier for the ``bytes`` attribute of instruction objects.